sayadawant/monetization/README.md

 1. ## Donation/offering protocol

 Shepherd sub-agents, where applicable, will feature a donation protocol.
 Before and/or after performing tasks, the system will ask for mandatory or optional donations to the Shepherd treasury when interacting with agents and requesting task performance.
+This creates clear economic value within the network as offers functionality that is worth paying for, but it offers the optinality of paying custom amounts and only to the extent of perceived value.
+This protocol drives user adoption of the PFT network as it creates incentives for users to earn or buy PFT token so they can spend it on valuable services.

 For example:

 * Asking Kairos for guidance on purpose, career change, or new opportunities – a donation option is presented after free advice.